 After Submitting Your LTE

-- If your LTE has been printed, please let us know.
+- Please let us know if your LTE has been printed.
 We’ll work to amplify your message and will make sure your public officials see it.

 - If your LTE is not accepted, do not be deterred.
 There are many way you can contribute to the movement.
-A quick way you can make sure your hard work does not go to waste is by repurposing what you wrote and mailing it in to your Representative and Senators.
+A quick way you can make sure your hard work does not go to waste is by repurposing what you wrote and mailing it in to your Representative.

 July 19, 2013